Anthony Henday: Hudson's Bay Company

+Burpee postulated that Henday crossed the South Saskatchewan River (what Henday noted his Cree companions called Wapasewcopet seepee) on August 21, 1754, likely near the later site of Clarke's Crossing.

 On September 10, 1754, Henday and his party camped approximately 18 mi north-east of where Chauvin is located today, quite possibly at Sherlock Lake.
 The following day, September 11, he crossed over from Saskatchewan into present-day Alberta.
 On October 11, he arrived at Waskesew River, perhaps the Red Deer River.
-Waskesew is an anglicization of the Cree word for elk.
+Waskesew is an anglicization of the Cree word (Plains Cree: wâwâskêsiw, Woods Cree: wâwâskîsiw) for the elk or wapiti.
 In Cree the Red Deer River is called wâwâskêsiw-sîpiy.

 Henday may not have been aware that the Blackfoot and the Cree were enemies.
-There is some indication in Henday's journal entries that the Cree were becoming wary of the tribes they and Henday were encountering.
-While the group was travelling in what Henday refers to as the "Muscuty plains," they came across a man named Attickasish with two Archithinue (Blackfoot).
-He said these people had never been in contact with any Europeans and his Cree companions were afraid of them.
-Then on October 14, Archithinue on horseback approached and asked if they were friend or foe.
+There is some indication in Henday's journal entries that his Cree companions were wary of the people they and Henday encountered as their journey progressed into present-day south-central Alberta.
+Henday encountered what he called "Asinepoets" (thought by some to be Assiniboines) on September 20 and "Archithinues" (the Blackfoot or other group of the Blackfoot Confederacy) on September 29.
+Henday was told these people had never been in contact with any Europeans.
+He noted that his Cree companions were afraid of them.
+That the Archithinues were riding horses was a surprising revelation, and when Henday reported it upon his return to civilization, the report was disbelieved.

-That evening Henday stopped, near present-day Innisfail, at a massive Blackfoot encampment, which by Henday's count numbered 322 tepees.
-The 322-teepee encampment is said to have been located a few miles west of Pine Lake.
+On October 14, Henday arrived at a massive Archithinues (Blackfoot) encampment that by Henday's count numbered 322 tepees sited on the top of a hill.
+The 322-teepee encampment is thought to have been located a few miles west of Pine Lake, near present-day Innisfail.
 (A cairn in Henday's honour was erected there later.)

-There, in the tent of the great chief of the Archithinue, he smoked a peace pipe and, through an interpreter imparted the purpose of his mission.
-Henday offered to have some of the Archithinues go with them back to York Factory.
-The Archithinue leader did not assent and explained that his people could not paddle and that York Factory was too far away.
-The leader of the Archithinue, probably, knew that his people would be travelling uninvited in Cree territory and would risk being killed by the Cree and other enemies.
-Henday urged the tribesman to build up their stocks of fur by going into the woods to hunt, and trap, but the tribesmen instead preferred to take their ease, staying in camp.
-"Enjoying their primitive entertainment of drumming and conjuring."
-After receiving an indefinite answer from the Blackfoot (which Henday took as a "no"), Henday returned to York Factory with news he had explored the area and met with the Blackfoot.
-Since the answer had been unsure, there were no more expeditions to what would eventually be Alberta until Peter Fidler in 1792.
+The tent or teepee of the "king" was large enough to hold 50 people, Henday reported.
+Henday was invited into that tent and smoked a peace pipe with the "king" and 20 elders.
+Through his interpreter Attickasish, he imparted the purpose of his mission.
+Henday invited some of the Archithinues go with them back to York Factory.
+The Archithinue leader turned down the offer, explaining that his people did not paddle canoes and that York Factory was too far away.
+The leader of the Archithinue, probably, knew that his people would be travelling uninvited through Cree territory and would risk being killed by Cree or other enemies.
+Henday urged the residents there to build up their stocks of fur by going into the woods to hunt and trap, but he reported that they instead preferred to take their ease, staying in camp and "enjoying their primitive entertainment of drumming and conjuring."

+Henday himself did not explore further west, but over the next few autumn and winter months, made short journeys in the area just to get provisions and furs.